amazon-connect/amazon-connect-streams/Documentation-GR.md

 ```

-Integrates with Connect by loading the pre-built CCPs located at `ccpUrl` and `secondaryCCPUrl` into iframes and placing them into the `containerDiv` provided.
+Integrates with Amazon Connect by loading the pre-built CCPs located at `ccpUrl` and `secondaryCCPUrl` into iframes and placing them into the `containerDiv` provided.
 API requests are funneled through these CCPs, and agent and contact updates are published through them and made available to your JS client code.

 * `ccpUrl`: Required.
 The URL of the CCP for one of the two regions in your traffic distribution group.
 This is the page you would normally navigate to in order to use the CCP in a standalone page, it is different for each instance.
 * `secondaryCCPUrl`: Required.
 The URL for the secondary region of the CCP in your traffic distribution group.
 * `enableGlobalResiliency`: Required.
 Must be set to true in order to activate Global Resiliency feature in Streams.
 * `loginUrl`: Required.
-Please follow the guide in the Amazon Connect Administrator Guide to set up **global authentication** and integrate your IdP with the new Connect SAML endpoint.
+Please follow the guide in the Amazon Connect Administrator Guide to set up **global authentication** and integrate your IdP with the new Amazon Connect SAML endpoint.

 Refer to the full Streams documentation [here](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md) for the rest of the initCCP parameters